 Truth hits me right in the face; I cannot own them, they are not mine.
 They would be mine only after absorbing the marrow of the whole lot in my mind.
 A child can count on his fingers that in the best of cases I cannot hope enough days left in my life to read this, and even less to assimilate it and make it mine.

-Even without gate-keeping and censorship, another evil monster advances, the deluge of undiscerning quantity which dilutes the valuable culture in an ocean of rubbish.
+Even without gate-keeping and censorship, another evil monster advances, the deluge of undiscerning quantity and purposeful confusion which dilutes the valuable culture in an ocean of rubbish.
 If you do not know in advance what you seek, you will drown.
 As if a subtle enemy were working against civilization, against our passion to know, with a perverse strategy: "If you want to grow it, water it.
 If you want to kill it, flood it!"
 We are flooded.

 For the young Internauts of humanity this implies, now, a choice between a new kind of education and yet another middle age of numerate illiteracy.
 This time it will be darkness in full light!

 How to prepare for the flood?
 What to do under the deluge of confusion?

 Obviously we must learn to float and navigate on top of it.

 To help myself across immensity, I decided to go back to square one – in haste – and like legendary Noah - who saved exemplars of the essential species - to select and take on board only the time-tested great books of humanity most needed to reproduce Culture, wisdom, and to save that humane erudition which I call Civilization.
 Read them first, I told myself, at the source, ad fons, all the rest can wait; unfortunately, that only works for me in private, such passéism generalised would kill almost everything recent.
 How sinister it would be to drag humanity back into the past, how unfair to the bright new creators!
 They do bring new value into this world, and they keep civilization alive.